 Military service members have never been able to file medical malpractice lawsuits for medical mistakes made my military healthcare professionals.
 Thanks to a new law that was passed by Congress and signed by the president, that is about to change.
-At the Weitz Firm, we have always stood up for victims who have been harmed due to the careless or negligent actions of medical professionals.
+At The Weitz Firm, LLC, we have always stood up for victims who have been harmed due to the careless or negligent actions of medical professionals.
 Now, we can work to ensure military service members get the compensation and justice they are entitled to for what has happened to them.

 The Feres Doctrine has been in place for nearly seven decades.
 This is a law that “precludes troops from suing the federal government for injuries deemed incidental to military service.”